 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has incurred cumulative losses since inception and has negative cash flows from operations, which raises substantial doubt about its ability to continue as a going concern.
+As discussed in Note 2 to the financial statements, the Company has not realized revenue from present operations, an accumulated deficit, and is expected to incur negative cash flows.
+These factors raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.